 - a.
 Do one of the following: - For Columns Click in a column.
-In the local toolbar click - b.
+In the local toolbar click [. - For Topic Link Items Click a topic link item in a cell.
+In the local toolbar click 🖳. - b.
 Click in the Collection Type field and select one of the following: - Unordered (default) This displays the grouped links in the output, but the order in which they are displayed is not important. - Family This lets you display links not only to adjacent topics in the row, but to other topics grouped within the same cell as well.

-EXAMPLE You have a row that is populated like this:
+☆ EXAMPLE You have a row that is populated like this: